Is Now the Right Time for a Home Equity Line of Credit (HELOC)? Six Smart Ways To Use One

 A HELOC lets you open a line of credit with your home as collateral, which can give you more freedom to complete projects that require a big up-front investment.
 Here are some smart ways to use a home equity line of credit.

 Since a home is the biggest asset that most people will ever own, the best ways to spend HELOC money are improvements to increase a home’s value.
 In terms of adding value to the home, many people choose to invest in renovating existing rooms or adding more usable space.
+The COVID crisis adjusted the way many of us consider our work-life balance, especially for those of us who may not be returning to an office soon.
+That’s led many people to consider working from their home permanently.
+Why not upgrade your current space or re-imagine it completely?

 If you’re wondering how to improve the value of your house, many realtors and professional redecorators say that “kitchen is king.”
 A 2016 study by Consumer Reports found that a full one-third of people in their thirties shopping for homes said that an attractive and modern kitchen topped their list of priorities.
 New flooring, countertops, and appliances are quick ways to update your kitchen.
 Many homebuyers look for an efficient layout in the kitchen as well, so if you’ve been thinking that your fridge is too far from the oven, maybe now’s the time to do something about it.